Yongle Encyclopedia: Development

-The Yongle Dadian was commissioned by the Yongle Emperor (r.
-1402–1424) and completed in 1408.
+The Yongle Encyclopedia was commissioned by the Yongle Emperor and completed in 1408.
 In 1404, a year after the work was commissioned, a team of 100 scholars, mostly from the Hanlin Academy, completed a manuscript called A Complete Work of Literature.
-Emperor Yongle rejected this work and insisted on adding other volumes.
+The Yongle Emperor rejected this work and insisted on adding other volumes.

-In 1405, under Emperor Yongle’s command, the number of scholars rose to 2,169.
+In 1405, under the Yongle Emperor's command, the number of scholars rose to 2,169.
 Scholars were sent all over China to find books and expand the encyclopedia.
-Emperor Yongle assigned his personal advisor, Dao Yan, a monk, and Liu Jichi, the deputy minister of punishment, as co-editors of the encyclopedia, supporting Yao Guangxiao.
+The Yongle Emperor assigned his personal advisor, Dao Yan, a monk, and Liu Jichi, the deputy minister of punishment, as co-editors of the encyclopedia, supporting Yao Guangxiao.
 The scholars spent four years compiling the leishu encyclopedia, under the leadership of general editor Yao Guangxiao.

 The encyclopedia was completed in 1408 at the Guozijian in Nanjing (now Nanjing University).
-It comprised 22,937 manuscript rolls or chapters, in 11,095 volumes, occupying roughly 40 m3, and using 370 million Chinese characters — the equivalent of about a quarter of a billion English words (around six times as many as the Encyclopædia Britannica).
+It comprised 22,937 manuscript rolls or chapters, in 11,095 volumes, occupying roughly 40 m3, and using 370 million Chinese characters—the equivalent of about a quarter of a billion English words (around six times as many as the Encyclopædia Britannica).

-It was designed to include all that had been written on the Confucian canon, as well as all history, philosophy, arts and sciences.
+The leishu was intended to include every commentary that had been written on the Chinese classics, as well as all history, philosophy, arts, and sciences.
 It was a massive collation of excerpts and works from the entirety of Chinese literature and knowledge.
-Emperor Yongle was so pleased with the finished encyclopedia, that he named it after his reign, and personally wrote a lengthy preface highlighting the importance of preserving the works.
+The Yongle Emperor was so pleased with the finished encyclopedia that he named it after his reign, and personally wrote a lengthy preface highlighting the importance of preserving the works.

 Style

 The encyclopedia's physical appearance differed from any other Chinese encyclopedias of the time.
 It was larger in size, used special paper, and was bound in a "wrapped back" (包背裝, bao bei zhuang) style.
 The use of red ink for titles and authors, an ink exclusively reserved for the emperor, helped to confirm that the volumes were of royal production.

-Each volume was protected by a hard-cover which was wrapped in yellow silk.
-The encyclopedia was not arranged by subject, like other encyclopedias, but rather by 洪武正韻 (Hongwu zhengyun), a system in which characters are ordered phonetically/rhythmically.
+Each volume was protected by a hard cover which was wrapped in yellow silk.
+Unlike other encyclopedias, it was not arranged by subject, but by 洪武正韻 (Hongwu zhengyun), a system by which characters are ordered phonetically or rhythmically.
 The use of this system helped the reader find specific entries with ease.

-Although book printing already existed in the Ming Dynasty, the Yongle Encyclopedia was exclusively handwritten.
+Although printing already existed during the Ming dynasty, the Yongle Encyclopedia was exclusively handwritten.
 Each handwritten entry was a collection of existing literature, some of which derived from rare and delicate texts.
 The importance of the Yongle Encyclopedia was the preservation of such texts, and the vast number of subjects it covered.